 - Broken teeth or fillings.

-There are a few known causes of teeth grinding during sleep.
-Bruxism has been linked to the following:
+Grinding teeth at night has been linked to the following:

 - Stress and anxiety from day to day life, which can affect your sleep.